Do you want to learn how to use calisthenics to build muscle?

 Calisthenics has some unique advantages over the gym that are worth noting.
 Specifically:

-- Calisthenics can be done with little to no equipment
+- You can do calisthenics with little to no equipment

-- Calisthenics provides a great deal of flexibility – you can progress and regress all the exercises to fit your skill level.
+- Calisthenics provides great flexibility – you can progress and regress all the exercises to fit your skill level.

-- build more muscle with weight training (specifically in the lower body),
+- You can build more muscle with free weights (especially in the lower body),

-- you can progressively overload easily (by adding more weight), and
+- You can progressively overload more efficiently (by adding weight), and

 With that said, both calisthenics and weight training will get you stronger, more muscular, and leaner.
 You can’t go wrong with either one (or both!)